 Lavandula 'Grosso'

-This popular lavandin hybrid is the most fragrant of all lavenders and the one most often used for scenting perfumes and sachets.
+This popular lavandin hybrid is the most fragrant and the one most often used for scenting perfumes and sachets.
 It produces an abundance of exceptionally large deep-violet flower spikes that stand well above the mounded silver-green foliage.
 Growing to 3 feet tall and wide, this heavy bloomer needs ample space to accommodate its vigorous growth habit.

 Photo courtesy: W. Atlee Burpee Company.